egar151/Honeypot/README.md

-# Honeypot / Sinkhole App
+# Sinkhole App

-A minimal honeypot web application that:
+A minimal web sinkhole application that:

 - Logs every HTTP request (IP, remote/local ports, headers, method, path, body snippet).
 - Provides a dummy login page and records each login attempt in plain text.
 - Counts attempts per actor (identified by IP + User‑Agent) and, after 20 unsuccessful attempts, allows login on the 21st attempt and shows a confetti “break‑in” page.
 - Resets the failed-attempt counter if there is no attempt for 15 minutes, while flagging that attempt as a repeater.
 - Stores all data in a local SQLite database with safe, parameterized queries.
+- Serves realistic random text files (log/csv/conf/json) for unknown URLs to look plausible.
+- Tracks whether a request is the first‑ever or first‑today visit for an IP+User‑Agent.

 ## Tech stack